engeir/hack-md-notes/volcano-papers.md

 - The findings indicate that eruption-induced climate anomalies following large tropical eruptions may last longer than is indicated in many climate simulations (<3–5 years).
-- They suggest that potential positive feedbacks initiated after large tropical eruptions (for example, sea-ice feedbacks) may not be adequately represented in climate simulations.
+- They suggest that potential positive feedback initiated after large tropical eruptions (for example, sea-ice feedback) may not be adequately represented in climate simulations.

 ### 2016 — Ollila: Climate Sensitivity Parameter in the Test of the Mount Pinatubo Eruption

 > DOI: [10.9734/PSIJ/2016/23242](https://doi.org/10.9734/PSIJ/2016/23242)

-- Time constants for the ocean of $2.74$ months and for the land of $1.04$ months are accurate and applicable in the dynamic analysis.
+- Time constants for the ocean of $2.74$ months and the land of $1.04$ months are accurate and applicable in the dynamic analysis.

-### 2016 — Marvel et al.: Implications for climate sensitivity form the response to individual forcings
+### 2016 — Marvel et al.: Implications for climate sensitivity from the response to individual forcings

 > DOI: [10.1038/nclimate2888](https://doi.org/10.1038/nclimate2888)

-- Forcing that project more strongly on the Northern Hemisphere are more effective at changing temperatures than CO~2~.
+- Forcing that projects more strongly on the Northern Hemisphere are more effective at changing temperatures than CO~2~.
 - =='historical-misc' archive includes 1850--2005 runs of single forcings, including volcanic forcing.==